MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_vidpntopology_interface.md

 ## -remarks

 The display miniport driver calls the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi_vidpn_gettopology.md">pfnGetTopology</a> function of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff570556">VidPn interface</a> to obtain a handle to a VidPN topology object and a pointer to a DXGK_VIDPNTOPOLOGY_INTERFACE structure.
-The structure contains pointers to functions that the display miniport driver can call to inspect and alter the VidPN topology object.</p>
+The structure contains pointers to functions that the display miniport driver can call to inspect and alter the VidPN topology object.